Megwana/beammeup/README.md

 ## 5. Testing

-I have tested this site on Google Chrome, Mozilla Firefox and Microsoft Edge, and an iPhone.
+I have tested this site on Google Chrome, Mozilla Firefox and Microsoft Edge, and Safari.

 ### Validator Testing